avalon649/cheat-sheets/infra/proxmox/add-existing-directory-storage-without-wiping.md

 ### Add existing directory storage to proxmox without wiping it first

-I wanted to blog about this because I couldn't find any info about it on the internet.

-Against the advice of everyone, I installed Proxmox on a USB thumbdrive.
-And, as predicted by everyone who gave that advice, the thumbdrive failed after a couple months.

-So I rebuilt my server with a new 1TB SSD disk and a backup of /etc/pve, but my (Directory) storage wasn't appearing.
-Most blogs suggested editing fstab but my previous config didn't have the target disks in fstab, so I knew that wasn't the solution I was looking for.
-Turns out, Proxmox uses systemd to mount Directory storage.

-Here's the path I took based on a number of helpful forum posts and blogs.

-    Take a look around the disks using lsblk
-    Got more details after my initial orientation Added the mounts to systemd
-    Enabled the mounts in systemd
-    Party when it works

 So first, I started with getting idea of what the current disk setup looks like with `lsblk.`

 ```